An itemised funeral quote: hands sorting funeral paperwork in a folder

 This is the funeral director's charge for their labour, coordination, administration, and overheads.
 It is almost always the single largest line item on the invoice.

 At the budget end, arranging fees sit around $750 (Soncini).
-At the premium corporate end, White Lady's published price disclosure for its Pennant Hills (NSW) branch (last verified 2026-07-03) lists a direct cremation from $8,883, of which the professional fee alone is $5,210.
+At the premium corporate end, White Lady's price disclosure for its Pennant Hills (NSW) branch, dated 6 July 2026, lists its Cremation Only product from $8,782, of which the professional fee alone is $5,210.

 The professional fee is rarely broken down further.
 Consumer advocacy groups including CHOICE have flagged this as a transparency issue: the single largest charge on the bill is also the one with the least explanation of what it covers.